dtwassen/BSClassify/README.md

 About
 -----
 I'm with the institute of Medical Psychology and Behavioral Neurobiology and the Computer Science department of the University of Tuebingen, Germany.
 I'm fascinated by machine learning.
-If you want to say hello or have question, please drop me an e-mail.
+If you want to say hello or have a question, please drop me an e-mail.

 __dthettich@gmail.com__